sc-ventures/cloudbreak-documentation/docs/security.md

 #### Authentication with Azure

-After launching Cloudbread on Azure, you are required to create a Cloudbreak credential, which allows Cloudbreak to authenticate with your Azure Active Directory.
+After launching Cloudbreak on Azure, you are required to create a Cloudbreak credential, which allows Cloudbreak to authenticate with your Azure Active Directory.

 You have two options: